Statistical Inference on Tree Swallow Migrations with Random Forests

 To account for differing training set sizes and also in the interest of both computational efficiency and being conservative in our testing procedures, we now construct a reduced training set from the $\mathcal{D}_{10-13}$ data containing the same number of observations as $\mathcal{D}_{08-09}$.
 We construct this reduced set by taking each observation in $\mathcal{D}_{08-09}$ and drawing a radius around it in both space (0.2 decimal degrees in both latitude and longitude, an area of approximately 352 km$^2$) and time (2 days).
 We then locate all observations from $\mathcal{D}_{10-13}$ within this radius and select from these an observation uniformly at random, without replacement.
 This produces a ``nearest neighbor'' training set, $\mathcal{D}^{NN}_{10-13}$, with roughly the same spatiotemporal distribution of observations, allowing us to more closely examine the influence of the other covariates on the functional observations.
 By enforcing spatio-temporal uniformity between the datasets, we are controlling for differences in eBird user behavior between the two groups.
 As such, any difference observed is more attributable to year to year changes in ecological variables (such as land cover characteristics) or occurrence itself.
 The first stage of calculating our test statistic is to train a random forest on both $\mathcal{D}_{08-09}$ and $\mathcal{D}^{NN}_{10-13}$.
 We then use these forests to make predictions at fixed test points, from which several summary statistics are calculated.

 Our test set consists of $166\times1000$ points, with $1000$ points taken for each day in the fall.
-We construct this test set by sampling 1000 locations from the $3\text{km} \times 3\text{km}$ grid used to make the heat maps in the previous section, referenced with their land cover and elevation characteristics, as well as \texttt{max\_temp} for that day.
+We construct this test set by sampling 1000 locations from a $3\text{km} \times 3\text{km}$ grid covering the east coast, referenced with their land cover and elevation characteristics, as well as \texttt{max\_temp} for that day.
 The maximum temperature information included is the expected daily maximum temperature, estimated from the 1980-2007 temperature information provided by DayMet.
 The variables associated with the eBird user (e.g. \texttt{eff\_dist}, \texttt{eff\_hours}, and \texttt{n\_obs}) are set to 1 uniformly, to again represent typical eBird user levels.